albertattard/java-boot-camp/01 - Primer.md

     **All command will be executed from within the `demo` directory unless otherwise stated.**

 1. Create the project

+    The following command is using the version of Gradle that is available at the OS level.

     ```bash
     $ gradle init